Foreword

 Trailing stop orders are set relative to the price of a security at the points of entry/ purchase or exit/sale.
 For a long position, an investor places a trailing stop loss below the current market price of a stock by a fixed price or percentage difference.
 Inversely, for a short position, one places the trailing buy stop above the current market price by a fixed price or percentage difference.

-Mitigating Loss and Capitalizing on Gains
+Mitigating losses and capitalizing on gains

 Trailing stop loss orders help to mitigate loss made in the acquisition of a security and protect any potential gains made by setting a relative price or percentage change at which to sell, otherwise known as the trailing amount.
 For example, say one acquires $100 worth of stock in company ABC.
 A trailing stop loss order can be set to sell the security should it lose up to 10% of its most recent value.
 This means that should the value after the purchase of the security drop 10% to $90 a market order will be triggered and your ask of $90 dollars will be automatically made by your brokerage.
 However, for every increase in price, the relative price for this trailing figure increases.
 In our example let’s assume the price of stock ABC is in a steady upward trend and eventually reached $110.
 The trailing amount remains the same from the initial order, but now the sell order will be triggered should the price of the security fall to $99.
 Effectively as an investor one would have benefitted from the potential for a price increase but minimized their loss from their initial investment to $1, or 1% of the initial sum.